-Currently, there are close to 2.5 billion smartphone users in the world.
-That translates to a pretty expansive market- with each app having a potential of growing up to 2.5 billion hours of use per month.
+Currently, there are over 3 billion smartphone users in the world.
+That translates to a pretty expansive market- with each app having the potential of growing up to 2.5 billion hours of use per month.
 And the best thing about this is that it’s not static.
-Phone population is still growing, and so is app usage.
+The phone population is still growing, and so is app usage.

-Well, of course every app developer wants a chunk out of such a market.
-With 2.2 million apps in Apple’s App Store, and 2.8 million in Google’s Playstore, it’s no surprise that mobile app marketing plans are increasingly getting aggressive.
+Well, of course, every app developer and app entrepreneur wants a chunk out of this huge market.
+With 2.2 million apps in Apple’s App Store and 2.8 million in Google’s Playstore, it’s no surprise that mobile app marketing plans are increasingly getting aggressive.

 Building a great app and waiting for users to discover it, and probably share the news with their friends just doesn’t cut it anymore.
-You need a comprehensive mobile app marketing plan, backed by strategies that have been tried and tested.
+You need a comprehensive mobile app marketing strategy, backed by methods that have been tried and tested.

-That’s why we’ve compiled the following guide- to help you push your brand, and competitively position yourself even against some of the most established apps out there:
+That’s why we’ve compiled the following mobile app marketing guide- to help you push your brand, and competitively position yourself even against some of the most established apps out there: